← All varieties

 Uses

-Elliott (1865) notes: "There is another one of this name, equally worthless, same shape, but striped yellow and red."
+Elliott notes a second variety circulating under the same name: "There is another one of this name, equally worthless, same shape, but striped yellow and red."
+Bunyard mentions that Catshead has been superseded in cultivation by varieties such as Lord Derby.

 Other